LKWLaLa/LKWLaLa.github.io/_posts/2016-08-27-Writing-a-Custom-Pagination-Directive.md

 <ul>
 ```

 At that point in my logic, I realized there was still one more problem.
-When a user types into the search input (or any filter), the pagination should begin at page one, regardless of the page the user is currently on.
+When a user types into the search input (or any filter), the pagination should begin at page 1, regardless of the page the user is currently on.
 If a user is on page 3, searches for stories about 'dogs', what if there are only 2 dog stories?

-To remedy this, it is worth noting I also wrote a resetPageData() method which I called at the end of refilter(), however ultimately this was implemented in a different way when I reached the final stage of this process: refactoring ALL of the above logic into a custom directive.
+To remedy this, it is worth noting I also wrote a resetPageData() method which I called at the end of refilter(), however I won't go into too much detail just yet.
+Ultimately the page reset is achieved in different way at the final stage of this process: refactoring ALL of the above logic into a custom directive.

 # Refactoring into a custom directive

+So, after going through the steps above, I finally had working pagination!
+The only problem left was that of separation of concerns.
+The little voice in my head kept nagging; the controller shouldn't be responsible for all of this.
+Pagination....  that feels like presentation logic.
+It should be handled in the view, and ideally made into a reusable component.
+What if I want pagination on other pages as well?
+After more research, it seemed the best option would be refactoring this into a custom directive.